-i understand is a non-profit organization to support those who have lost a loved one by suicide or struggle with mental illness.
+i understand is a non-profit organization that offers compassionate comfort to those affected by suicide and mental illness.

 Based in Ada, Michigan, i understand provides compassionate comfort to individuals and communities by: